 6. Search for a House That Fits Your Life

 With our first house, my husband and I dreamed of flower beds and sculpted bushes.
 What we didn’t think about was all the work that would go into maintaining that beauty.
-We realized quickly that we didn’t want to spend our weekends pulling weeds, and soon the front and backyard became another chore on the list (one that was all-too-often neglected).
+We realized we didn’t want to spend our weekends pulling weeds.
+Soon the front and backyard became another chore on the list (one that was all-too-often neglected).

 Don’t dream of the house you want to live in.
 Think about what type of house will fit your life.
 “The first step should be to visualize home ownership,” says Serro.
 “What type of life are you looking to lead?
 How long are you going to be there?”

 Affording our first house relied strongly on the fact that both of us were working.
-So when our daughter was born, we had to do some new math, and the numbers didn’t bend the way I hoped they would.
+When our daughter was born, we had to do some new math and the numbers didn’t bend the way I hoped they would.
 I took six months off before realizing that my fantasy stay-at-home mom life was going to dig us deep in debt.

 Think about the expenses you might have down the road.
 Will you have to pay for private school?
 For a nanny?
-Your car is paid off now, but how long before you’ll have to replace it with a new one?
+Even if you don’t have a car payment now, will you have one in the near future?
 Make sure your mortgage leaves you with some wiggle room to take on new expenses when necessary and save more in preparation for them.

 8. Be Picky When Choosing an Agent

-“You need to be interviewing these people and asking them the right questions,” says Serro.
+“You need to be interviewing these people and asking them the right questions,” Serro says.
 “Just like I don’t want you to fall in love with the house, I don’t want you to fall in love with an agent because you believe that they are a nice person.”

-“On the buying side, I do think that the emotional stuff is important because there’s going to be moments when you feel really down,” says Serro.
+“On the buying side, I think that the emotional stuff is important because there’s going to be moments when you feel really down,” she says.
 “You’re going to want someone you trust there to be able to give you the confidence you need.”

 9. Don’t Set an Unattainable Timeline

 You start your home search in May sure that you’ll be in your new home by the time school starts in September.
-But don’t be surprised when that is not at all the case.
+But that might not be the case.
 The average home search takes 12 weeks, according to the National Association of Realtors.
 Once your offer is accepted, Serro says to expect a 90 to 120 day wait before you sit at closing with a pen and a huge stack of papers.